zessta/GenQ/JS_correct_incorrect.md

 ## Question 34: **GraphQL Server with Node.js**

 **Question:**
-Implement a simple GraphQL server in Node.js that allows querying and mutating user data.
+Description: Implement a simple GraphQL server in Node.js that allows querying and mutating user data.
 Use the `apollo-server` library for the GraphQL server implementation.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)